|Dave's Favorite 240s

 turbo, which looked enormously out of place in the engine bay, was

 capable of supplying

-more boost than the engine could ever use.
+more boost than the engine could use.
 I don't know

-how driveable the car was on the street, but who cares?
-It could
+how well the car drove on the street, but it could

 fry the tires at a whim and turn mid-13 second quarter mile